-SpreadsheetConverter can automatically guess what cells in your worksheet it needs to open for input.
+SpreadsheetConverter can automatically guess what cells in your worksheet you want to open for user input on the converted web page.
 It does this by looking at your formulas and seeing what cells they take their input values from.
-If you insert a Text widget into a cell, it is also automatically opened for input on the web page.

 In Excel, look for the SpreadsheetConverter tab at the right end of the menu ribbon.
 Click the tab to switch to the SpreadsheetConverter ribbon.

 In the SpreadsheetConverter ribbon, select Properties > Show so that the SpreadsheetConverter task pane becomes visible.

 In the SpreadsheetConverter task pane, select the Workbook tab so that the Workbook Settings become visible.

 The first time you convert a particular spreadsheet, try using automatic detection first.
 Select Auto as the selection method.

 With automatic detection, cell types are assigned like this:

 Some input cells may not be obvious to SpreadsheetConverter’s automatic detection.
 If you are designing a form, you may want certain cells in the form to contain plain text input, e.g. address fields that you just want forwarded with the form when it is submitted.

 There are also situations when you want to prevent certain fields from modification by the user, e.g. if you want to show the interest rate you are using for a loan but not allow the user to change it.